TreeGardenDev/TreeGardenDev/README.md

 ```bash
 set background=dark
 ```
+Setup or Starship coming soon but it is pretty well documented.
 <!--
 **TreeGardenDev/TreeGardenDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.